danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-Forcing our services to only use `ApiRoute` ensures that the app cannot make any
+Forcing our services to only use `ApiRoute` ensures that the app can't make any
 unspecified requests.
 If the app would have to call any custom URLs later on, we
 could just add a `.custom(url: String)` case to the `ApiRoute` enum.

 This was a pretty long setup, but we are now ready to fetch movies from the api!

-## Step 6 - Create an api-based movie service
+## Create an api-based movie service

-Let's create an api-based movie service that loads movies from the api!
-Just add
+Let's create an api-based movie service that loads movies from the api, by using
-this file to the `Api/Movies` folder:
+the foundation that we have setup.
+Just add this file to the `Api/Movies` folder:

 ```swift
 import Alamofire